Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 }

-Step 3: Create internet gateway (IGW)
+Step 3: Create an internet gateway (IGW)

 resource "aws_internet_gateway" "internet_gateway" {